BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 #### Features stop working after a while
 This is the work of the [Anti-Cheat](#anti-cheat) system.
 At the moment you need the Anti-AntiCheat feature to fix this problem.
+As workaround for unlimited HP/Stamina/FP, you can use "Hero" pointer to freeze "current" values.
+But you will still die if something one hot you.

 ## Feature Explanation